 - All Windows services and applications in D stop working after merging it into C drive.

 - In some environment, Extend Volume is still disabled after deleting D.

 - Only 2 adjacent partitions can be merged.

 - It can only merge a partition to the left contiguous one such as E to D or D to C, it cannot merge drive D to E or E to C.

 Better way to merge partitions in Windows Server 2008

 3rd-party server partition software is much more powerful and there are many choices for Server 2008.
-Better than other software, NIUBI Partition Editor has advanced Virtual Mode, Cancel-at-well and 1-Second Rollback technologies to protect system and data.
+Comparing with native Disk Management, third party software has more advantages such as:

 - Only several clicks are needed to merge partitions in Windows 2008 server.

 - You can easily combine 2 NTFS or FAT32 partitions, either one could be the target partition.

 - There's no restriction while merging Primary or Logical partitions.